GAN Inversion: A Survey: Challenges and Future Directions

-\textbf{Scene Representation.} GAN inversion methods~\cite{abdal2020styleflow,voynov2020latent} can manipulate geometry (\eg, zoom, shift, and rotate), texture (\eg, background blur and sharpness) and color (\eg, lighting and saturation).
+\textbf{Implicit Representation.} Some methods~\cite{abdal2020styleflow,voynov2020latent} based on pretrained GANs can manipulate geometry (\eg, zoom, shift, and rotate), texture (\eg, background blur and sharpness) and color (\eg, lighting and saturation).
 This ability indicates the GAN models pretrained on large-scale datasets have learned some physical information from real-world scenes.
-Implicit neural representation learning~\cite{chen2019learning,tucker2020single,rajeswar2020pix2shape}, a recent trend in the 3D community, learns implicit functions for 3D shapes or scenes and enables control of scene properties such as illumination, camera parameters, pose, geometry, appearance, and semantic structure.
-It has been used for volumetric performance capture~\cite{chen2020free,liu2020neural,lombardi2019neural}, novel-view synthesis~\cite{martin2020nerf,martin2020nerf}, face shape generation~\cite{wu2020unsupervised}, object modeling~\cite{nguyen2020blockgan,kato2019self}, and human reconstruction~\cite{zheng2020pamir,bhatnagar2020combining,he2020geo,saito2020pifuhd}.
-The recent StyleRig method~\cite{tewari2020stylerig} is trained based on the semantic parameters of the 3D morphable model (3DMM)~\cite{egger20203d} and the input of StyleGAN~\cite{karras2019style}.
+Implicit neural representation learning~\cite{chen2019learning,tucker2020single,rajeswar2020pix2shape}, a recent trend in the 3D computer vision, learns implicit functions for 3D shapes or scenes and enables control of scene properties such as illumination, camera parameters, pose, geometry, appearance, and semantic structure.
+It has been used for volumetric performance capture~\cite{chen2020free,liu2020neural,lombardi2019neural}, novel-view synthesis~\cite{martin2020nerf,martin2020nerf}, face shape generation~\cite{wu2020unsupervised}, object modeling~\cite{nguyen2020blockgan}, and human reconstruction~\cite{zheng2020pamir,bhatnagar2020combining,he2020geo,saito2020pifuhd}.
+The recent StyleRig method~\cite{tewari2020stylerig} is trained to align the parameters of the 3D morphable model (3DMM)~\cite{egger20203d} with the input of StyleGAN~\cite{karras2019style}.
 It opens an interesting research direction to invert such implicit representations of a pretrained GAN for 3D reconstruction, \eg, using StyleGAN~\cite{karras2019style} for human face modeling or time-lapse video generation.

 \textbf{Precise Control.} GAN inversion can be used to find directions for image manipulation while preserving the identity and other attributes~\cite{abdal2020styleflow,shen2020interpreting}.
-However, there is also some tuning required to achieve the desired granularity of precise fine-grained control, \eg, gaze redirection~\cite{he2019gaze,xia2020gaze}, relighting~\cite{zhou2019deep,zhang2020portrait}, and continuous view control~\cite{chen2019monocular}.
-These tasks require fine-grained control, \ie, $1^{\circ}$ of camera view or gaze direction.
-Current GAN inversion methods are incapable of tackling the situation, which indicates that more efforts are necessary to accomplish these tasks with ease, such as creating more disentangled latent spaces and discovering more interpretable directions.
+However, some tuning is needed to achieve the desired granularity of precise control at a fine-grained level, \eg, gaze redirection~\cite{he2019gaze,xia2020gaze}, relighting~\cite{zhou2019deep,zhang2020portrait,sun2019single}, and continuous view control~\cite{chen2019monocular}.
+These tasks require precise control, \ie, $1^{\circ}$ of camera view or gaze direction.
+Current GAN inversion methods are incapable of handling the tasks.
+Thus more efforts are needed, such as creating more disentangled latent spaces and discovering more interpretable directions.